 What do you think is the most important for companies and organizations to bring into the change process?

 Several months of trial and error have passed since of the beginning of the world’s largest organizational experiment.
 Future change management needs to be mindful of what we’ve learned from this period.
 There’s no one-size-fits-all solution.
-Workplace strategists must be especially vigilant during this transition.
+Workplace strategists must be especially vigilant during this return to the office-transition.

 Increased remote work has accelerated use of digital tools, awareness of ergonomics, and individual ability to focus.
 We are seriously testing our own abilities and limits.
 Human perspective is everything in the planning process.